schmoelder/diss/doc/06_operating_modes/recycling_techniques/clr.md

 Recycling starts immediately after injection ends, and elution begins once recycling concludes.
 For this demonstration, a difficult separation problem in the linear range is considered (see {numref}`model_parameters`).
 The components have similar binding affinities, creating a significant elution overlap that makes separation challenging for conventional methods.
-{numref}`fig_clr_demo` depicts the concentration profiles of a closed-loop recycling (CLR) process at the column outlet and system outlet, respectively.
+{numref}`fig_clr_demo` depicts the concentration profiles of a CLR process at the column outlet and system outlet, respectively.
 The profiles showcase how the recycled material does not fully exit the system before the end of the recycling phase.

 ```{code-cell} ipython3